 for surgery, please make sure you do not allow it to have food for 12

 hours prior, but please continue to give water.
 We generally will have you drop off your pet in the morning, at which time we will perform a physical examination and make sure they are healthy for surgery.
-At Helena Veterinary Service we will be in touch with you throughout the day and let you know how your pet is doing.
+At Valley Veterinary Hospital of Helena we will be in touch with you throughout the day and let you know how your pet is doing.